-"My vision – and that of the PCC Foundation – is that one day everyone will have the opportunity to go to PCC and have the support they need to succeed, regardless of their ability to pay.
-Before I retire from PCC in July 2013, I want to ensure the next plank is laid in the road to student success.
-I'm calling this my Campaign for Opportunity.
-Please join me in making this a reality." - Dr. Preston Pulliams
+"My vision - and that of the PCC Foundation - is that one day everyone will have the opportunity to go to PCC and have the support they need to succeed, regardless of their ability to pay." - PCC President Emeritus Preston Pulliams

 The Campaign for Opportunity supports

 - Scholarships: To help first generation students enroll at PCC and ease their loan burden.
 Students in targeted programs, as well as students at all PCC campuses, will benefit.